Railway Backend Deployment: What Developers Should Know

 • Storage space

-The Starter plan costs $5 per month and includes $5 in usage credits.
-This works for hobby projects and low-traffic applications.
+The Starter plan costs $5 per month and includes $5 in usage credits, making it ideal for hobby projects and low-traffic applications.

-Developer and Pro plans offer higher resource limits and additional features like team collaboration and priority support.
+Developer and Pro plans (paid plans) offer higher resource limits and additional features like team collaboration and priority support.

 Real-world performance considerations